mitranim/jisp/readme.md

                `(if (isnt args.length 0)
                     (args.reduce {,operator #0 #1})))))  ;; will be included otherwise

-You can only let parts of a template through, depending on conditionals.
+You may only let parts of a template through, based on conditionals.

 Because arguments are passed to macros blindly, they can enable new syntax, even silly like this: